 Orchestras that he has worked with outside of the UK include the Gothenburg Symphony, Dortmund Philharmoniker, Orchestra dell’Opera Roma, Orchestre Philharmonique de Luxembourg, Musikkollegium Winterthur, Deutsches Symphonie Orchester Berlin and Orchestra della Toscana.
 Further afield, he has often conducted the Adelaide Symphony Orchestra, Melbourne Symphony, Tasmanian Symphony and Auckland Philharmonia, as well as making his US debut with the Utah Symphony Orchestra.

-An experienced opera conductor, Garry Walker conducted Janacek’s’ The Cunning Little Vixen for Garsington Opera in July 2014.
+An experienced opera conductor, Garry Walker conducted Janacek’s The Cunning Little Vixen for Garsington Opera in July 2014.
 He has conducted both Britten’s Curlew River and the world première of Stuart MacRae’s opera The Assassin Tree at the Edinburgh International Festival.
 He also conducted the MacRae at the Royal Opera House’s Linbury Studio, David McVicar’s much acclaimed new production of Britten’s The Turn of the Screw and Raskatov’s A Dog’s Heart for English National Opera, Cimarosa’s The Secret Marriage for Scottish Opera, Poulenc’s La Voix Humaine at the Linbury Studio and his debut with Opera North conducting Britten’s Billy Budd, where he returns in 2019 for a Gianni Schicchi/The Rite of Spring double-bill.

 Outside the UK he has conducted The Curlew River for Lyon Opera, and a new production by Calixto Bieito of Hosokawa’s Hanjo at the Ruhr Triennale.

 In addition to his concerts with the Staatsorchester Rheinische Philharmonie he returns to Garsington for the world premiere of David Sawer’s The Skating Rink, to Opera North for symphonic concerts and a new opera production, and will make his debut with the Ashville Symphony Orchestra in 2018.